Criticism of ESPN: Jemele Hill tweets about President Trump

 On September 11, 2017, SportsCenter anchor Jemele Hill made a series of tweets critical of President Donald Trump, including describing him as a "white supremacist".
 ESPN issued a statement saying Hill's comments "do not represent the position of ESPN.
 We have addressed this with Jemele and she recognizes her actions were inappropriate."
 Hill later clarified that she stood by her comments as representative of her personal beliefs.
 "My regret is that my comments and the public way I made them painted ESPN in an unfair light", she added.
-Many criticized Hill's comments, including White House press secretary Sarah Huckabee Sanders, who called them "a fireable offense by ESPN"; Trump criticized the network and demanded an apology.
+Some criticized Hill's comments, including White House press secretary Sarah Huckabee Sanders, who called them "a fireable offense by ESPN"; Trump criticized the network and demanded an apology.
 Others voiced support for Hill and criticized ESPN and the White House's responses, arguing that Hill's comments were accurate and that a White House official suggesting Hill be fired infringed on the First Amendment.

 Coverage of the Hong Kong protests

 On October 8, 2019, in the wake of Chinese boycotts of the NBA after Houston Rockets general manager Daryl Morey made a Twitter post in support of the 2019–20 Hong Kong protests, it was reported that ESPN's senior news director Chuck Salituro had issued an internal memo directing on-air personalities to not discuss political aspects of the controversy unrelated to their effects on sport, as per prior directives discouraging "pure politics".
-On October 10, ESPN faced criticism for displaying a map of China during a SportsCenter report that included Taiwan and the Nine-Dash Line.
+On October 10, ESPN faced criticism for displaying a map of China during a SportsCenter report that included Taiwan and the nine-dash line.

 Doug Adler lawsuit

 Former tennis player and ESPN commentator Doug Adler was fired after making an allegedly racist comment about Venus Williams on-air.
 In January 2017, during the broadcast of the Australian Open match, Adler commented "Venus is all over her.
 And you'll see Venus move in and put the guerrilla effect on, charging."
-ESPN insisted that Adler used not the word he claimed he said, namely guerrilla, but rather gorilla to describe Williams, who is African-American.
-Adler apologized for the remark after being told by his superiors to apologize on air, so that he could keep his job, but was fired by ESPN the next day.
+ESPN insisted that Adler did not use the word guerrilla, but rather gorilla to describe Williams, who is African-American.
+Adler apologized for the remark after being told by his superiors to apologize on air, but was fired by ESPN the next day.
 In February 2017, Adler filed a lawsuit against ESPN for wrongful termination.